Lurkins/MyCraftCellar/README.md

 # MyCraftCellar
+Migrating to new host.
+Temporarily Offline.
 This is an inventory application I made to keep track of my rare, cellared beers.
 Use it to email me about specific beers and maybe arrange a tasting.

 Delployed here: https://mycraftcellar.herokuapp.com